netobserv/network-observability-operator/docs/FlowCollector.md

         <td>[]string</td>
         <td>
           `interfaces` contains the interface names from where flows are collected.
-If empty, the agent fetches all the interfaces in the system, excepting the ones listed in ExcludeInterfaces.
+If empty, the agent fetches all the interfaces in the system, excepting the ones listed in `excludeInterfaces`.
 An entry enclosed by slashes, such as `/br-/`, is matched as a regular expression.
 Otherwise it is matched as a case-sensitive string.<br/>
         </td>